 - Elections, records, and licensing.

 Members and District Information

 The seven members of the Pierce County Council represent approximately one-seventh of the county’s population with districts of about 125,000 residents (as of the 2010 Census).
 Councilmembers are elected on a partisan basis and are limited to two consecutive four-year terms.

 The terms of the first Councilmembers serving under the Home-Rule Charter commenced May 1, 1981.
 County Commissioners in office at the time (Jake Bujacich, District 7; Joe Stortini, District 4; and Joe A. Vraves, District 2) became Councilmembers.
 The first four elected members were: Phyllis K. Erickson, District 1; A.L.
 'Slim' Rasmussen, District 5; R. 'Clint' Richardson, District 3; and Shirley Winsley, District 6.

 COVID-19 Stay Home-Stay Safe Operational Changes

-Due to Governor Inslee’s Emergency Proclamations 20-25 and 20-28, which were issued as a result of person-to-person spread of Covid-19, our office is currently closed to the public, including in-person public records requests or inspection.
+Due to the Governor's declared state of emergency the Pierce County Council Office is currently closed to the public, including in-person public records requests or inspection.
 If you wish to make a public records request, you may still do so online or by contacting the Public Records Officer at: [email protected].
 Please be aware that response times may be longer than normal due to staffing levels and emergency response plans.